 Potential Tri-Color Dappled Willow Tree Problems and Solutions

-• Adverse weather: Strong winds can break branches and if there’s a late spring frost, it can damage new growth.
+- Adverse weather: Strong winds can break branches, and if your area has a late spring frost, it can damage new growth.
 You can try to avoid this by planting your tree in a sheltered location and using frost covers during cold snaps.

-• Pests and disease: Tri-color dappled willows resist most pests and diseases, but willow leaf beetles and fungal diseases can affect them.
+- Pests and disease: Tri-color dappled willows resist most pests and diseases, but willow leaf beetles and fungal diseases can still affect them.
 Follow the watering practices listed earlier and regularly inspect for beetles to prevent these issues.

-• Root system concerns: Because they have extensive root systems, these willows could damage sewer lines, septic tanks, or patios if you plant them too close.
-Make sure you find a planting location that isn’t near underground utilities or foundations.
+- Root system concerns: Because they have extensive root systems, these willows could damage sewer lines, septic tanks, or patios if planted too close.
+Try to find a planting location that isn’t near underground utilities or foundations.

 Our Conclusion